joshcanhelp/josh-to-11/input/posts/2020/2020-02-09-taking-wordpress-to-eleventy.md

 }
 ```

+{% info %}
+I originally defined the permalink in each post and page file but found that this was duplicating what I was using in my file names so I switched to using a [template data file](https://www.11ty.dev/docs/data-template-dir/) to generate that from the file slug.
+[See the code here](https://github.com/joshcanhelp/josh-to-11/blob/master/input/posts/posts.11tydata.js).
+{% endinfo %}

 #### `layout`

 This determines what template will used when compiling.
 As I mentioned above, I added layout aliases to Eleventy so I could just use a word like `post` or `page` and the appropriate layout file would be used.
 It also makes it easy to change the file location at some point in the future and only making the change once.